RoseAndres/gDAW/README.md

 GoDAW can be found [here](*coming soon*) in the Godot Asset Library.

 ## Configuration
 GoDAW's custom nodes depend on a couple of global variables that must be autoloaded.
-These values can be configured as you see fit, but the defaults should fit just fine for most use cases.
+These values can be tailored specific to your project, but the defaults should fit just fine for most use cases.

 ### Follow the steps below to configure GoDAW:
 1\.
 Create a new script named `godaw_config.gd` and copy/paste the script provided below (this script is also available at `/godaw/godaw_config.gd` within this repo).